justUmen/ComfyUI-BjornulfNodes/README.md

 # 🔗 Comfyui : Bjornulf_custom_nodes v0.46 🔗

 A list of 52 custom nodes for Comfyui : Display, manipulate, and edit text, images, videos, and more.
-You can manage looping operations, generate randomized content, pause and your workflows and even work with external AI tools, like Ollama or Text To Speech.
+You can manage looping operations, generate randomized content, trigger logical conditions, pause and manually control your workflows and even work with external AI tools, like Ollama or Text To Speech.

 # Coffee : ☕☕☕☕☕ 5/5